May 4, 1999: IFCO/Pastors for Peace 9th Friendshipment Caravan to Cuba

 The Seattle/Cuba Friendship Committee hosted a Cuban diplomatic delegation before and during the World Trade Organization (WTO) Ministerial Conference in Seattle.

-(* Seattle/Cuba Friendship Committee members were not involved in any of the street protests during the Ministerial Conference. *)
+(* Note: Seattle/Cuba Friendship Committee members were not involved in any of the street protests during the Ministerial Conference. *)

 WTO Seattle 1999